All landlords and agents that employ our services agree to the following terms.

 The clerk will not lift heavy items of furniture.
 Property left in lofts, and locked rooms, which have not been seen and recorded, are the sole responsibility of the landlord and cannot be added to the inventory without prior arrangement.
 Items left in cellars will be visually identified where possible if deemed safe; however, the clerk will not undertake to search through boxes, cupboards or inaccessible areas.
 Any items of value or personal landlord items should be removed or identified to the clerk before the inventory is compiled.

 Linen will be listed as seen, however, soiled items or linen stuffed in cupboards will not be fully inspected.
 All linen should be freshly laundered and folded on top of the bed to allow for easy identification.

 Items such as books or large collections of DVD’s will only be listed as “a quantity of”; any items of value should be removed prior to the inventory compilation.

-Meter reading will be taken when accessible; however it is advisable to confirm where the relevant meters are located at time of booking if not easily located, for example large blocks of flats or where porters access is required.
+Meter Readings – Meter reading will be taken when accessible; however, it is advisable to confirm where the relevant meters are located at the time of booking if not easily located, for example, large blocks of flats or where porters access is required.

-We reserve the right to add additional costs if kitchens or other rooms are excessively overstocked with furniture or crockery/ utensils, linen etc for example ex – Airbnbs as these will take considerably longer time than a standard property.
+Additional costs – We reserve the right to add additional costs if kitchens or other rooms are excessively overstocked with furniture or crockery/ utensils, linen etc for example ex – Airbnbs as these will take considerably longer time than a standard property.

 We require 4 hours notice to cancel or postpone a planned visit.
-Failure to do so will result in a £30 cancellation charge.
+Failure to do so will result in a £30 cancellation charge at our discretion.